-If you are an American living abroad who is considering renouncing your US citizenship, you likely have many questions.
+If you are an American living abroad who is considering renouncing your US citizenship, you likely have have wondered, what happens to 401k when you renounce citizenship?
 One of the most common questions we are asked relates to what happens to US investments, specifically 401Ks, when you hand over your passport.
 We’ll explain if there are any negative consequences when renouncing your citizenship when you have a sizable 401k in the US.

 Anything to do with renouncing citizenship can get pretty complicated.
-So, let’s go this step-by-step.
+So, let’s go this step-by-step to see what happens when you renounce your US citizenship.
 Part of the answer to this will depend on where you’re going to be a citizen.
 If you’re going to be a resident or citizen of a country that has a tax treaty, you should look at that specific tax treaty to see how the foreign 401K investment would be treated locally.
 Generally speaking, the tax treaty will say that you’ll be taxed either in your resident country or in the United States.
 You have to look back and forth to see which one you’re going to be taxed in.

 Does your 401K savings qualify you as a covered expat?